matthagy/nmt_python_scala_transpiler/README.md

 mkdir data
 bash scripts/push_expressions.sh 400000 > data/expressions
 ```
-(Note, this was the largest data I could process on a 30 GB VM.)
+(Note, this was the largest data I could process on a 30 GB VM in the subsequent training step.)

 The number controls the number of expressions generated and you can modify it accordingly.